HRRock/ROCKER-PLAYBOOK/README.md

 It's increasingly important for businesses to have a content strategy - a plan for attracting and converting viewers with content.

 Just as there are many different types of content, our products help with content in a variety of ways.

+   ## Our History

+The company started operating on May 5, 2013 and was founded by 3 partners: Edmar Ferreira, Diego Gomes, and Vitor Peçanha in Belo Horizonte- BRA, in the so-called San Pedro Valley.
+It was born with the aim of changing the reality of companies' digital strategies by producing content and devising strategies to generate more online visibility for their customers.

+What started as a back-of-the-napkin business idea in 2013 would become the largest content marketing solution and service provider in Latin America.
+With the acquisition of ScribbleLive, Rock Content is now a global enterprise with over 500 employees, six offices, and 2,000 customers.
+Together, we all share in Rock’s mission to create growth opportunities for our customers, talent community, and Rockers worldwide.